Selling Information in Competitive Environments: Optimal Mechanisms

-We now turn to the seller's objective and consider both social welfare and revenue maximization.
-We show below that, for the downstream game of \Cref{ex:binary}, both objectives can be written as a weighted sum of the probabilities that the mechanism recommends the dominant strategy to each player (see Eq.~\eqref{eq:meta} below).
+We now turn social welfare and revenue maximization.
+We show below that, for the binary downstream game with additive payoffs in Eq.~\eqref{eq:pi}, both objectives can be written as a weighted sum of the probabilities that the mechanism recommends the dominant strategy to each buyer (see Eq.~\eqref{eq:meta} below).
 Hence, we first describe in \Cref{sec:meta} an optimal mechanism for a general class of objective functions of this form, which we then instantiate in \Cref{sec:welfare} and \Cref{sec:revenue} to derive mechanisms maximizing social welfare and revenue, respectively.